MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 :: Int -> Int -> Int -> Int
 ```

-Consequently function application, using spacing is assumed to associate to the left and unless tupling is explicitly required,
+Consequently, function application, using spacing is assumed to associate to the left and unless tupling is explicitly required,
 all functions with multiple arguments are normally defined as `curried functions`.

 ```haskell